-Rechelle Leahy is an Independent Director of the National Rural Women’s Coalition and holds the position of Treasurer.
+Rechelle Leahy is an Independent Director of the National Rural Women’s Coalition and holds the position of Company Secretary.
 Rechelle is a principal sector specialist in governance, contract management, procurement and social policy issues.
 Rechelle’s passion lies with gender equality, equity and improving policy through advocacy, specifically related to the specialised issues of rural, regional and remote (RRR) women and girls in Australia.

 Rechelle provides technical expertise and specialist advice to government, and other institutions on policy, strategy, research and advocacy in key areas of social policy including gender equality, disability services, domestic violence, rural and regional workforce planning and employment, and technological and communications access focussing on the needs of RRR women and girls of Australia through her business RegionalCollab, and as a representative on many Boards and Committees.
 Rechelle has been a representative and provided advice on numerous government consultative bodies including the Australian Public Service Commission, the Department of Finance Procurement Forums and Government Select Committees and is a Gateway Review Committee Member.
 Rechelle has actively built a profile advocating for rural women and girls nationally and internationally.